Alden Dirks

 Taxonomy of Crust Fungi

 Crusts do not evoke much excitement, even in the world of mycology.
-However, they are an extremely diverse, ecologically important, and interesting group of fungi – once you get to know them.
+However, they are an extremely diverse, ecologically important, and fascinating group of fungi—once you get to know them.
+There is not much accessible information online concerning crusts, so I developed crustfungi.com where I profile these interesting fungi.

 Teaching and Outreach